 The small uninhabited islands around Antiparos are of huge archaeological importance so if you are prepared to roam, there are treasures to be seen.
 Excavations over the years have discovered ancient cemeteries, pottery, foundations, marble statues, and arrowheads from Neolithic times.

 The Venetians were here for over three centuries until 1537 when the Ottomans arrived with Greek independence much later.
 The Venetian Castle, Kastro of Antiparos is dated to the 15th Century when defensive structures were essential.
-The Venetian castle ruins within which homes were built at the same time are one of the other things attracting visitors.

 The Cave of Antiparos provides revenue from visitors to help this small island’s economy.
 It was used for shelter as early as Neolithic times.
 A beautiful deep cave with impressive stalagmites and stalactites, the signs of human activity over the centuries within the cave are clear to see.
 If you do nothing else, make sure you go to this cave.